MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-stable-channel.md

 These release notes provide information about new features and non-security updates that are included in the Microsoft Edge Stable Channel.

-- All the security updates are listed [here](microsoft-edge-relnotes-security.md).
+- All the security updates are listed in [Release notes for Microsoft Edge Security Updates](./microsoft-edge-relnotes-security.md).
-- Archived release notes for Microsoft Edge Stable Channel are located [here](microsoft-edge-relnote-archive-stable-channel.md).
+- Archived release notes for Microsoft Edge Stable Channel are located in [Archived release notes for Microsoft Edge Stable Channel](./microsoft-edge-relnote-archive-stable-channel.md).

- To understand Microsoft Edge channels, see the [Overview of the Microsoft Edge channels](microsoft-edge-channels.md).
+ To understand Microsoft Edge channels, see the [Overview of the Microsoft Edge channels](./microsoft-edge-channels.md).

 > [!NOTE]
 > For the Stable Channel, updates will roll out progressively over one or more days.
 To learn more, see [Progressive rollouts for Microsoft Edge updates](microsoft-edge-update-progressive-rollout.md).